oam-dev/rudr/docs/traits.md

 # Traits

-A [*trait*](https://github.com/microsoft/hydra-spec/blob/master/5.traits.md) represents a piece of add-on functionality for a specific component of an application.
+A [*trait*](https://github.com/microsoft/hydra-spec/blob/master/5.traits.md) represents a piece of add-on functionality that attaches to a component instance.
 Traits augment components with additional operational features such as traffic routing rules (including load balancing policy, network ingress routing, circuit breaking, rate limiting), auto-scaling policies, upgrade strategies, and more.
 As such, traits represent features of the system that are operational concerns, as opposed to developer concerns.
 In terms of implementation details, traits are Scylla-defined Kubernetes CRDs.

 Currently, Scylla supports the following traits: